zeropaper/dupachain/README.md

 In order to run supabase locally, you also need to ensure [their prerequisites are met](https://github.com/supabase/supabase/blob/master/DEVELOPERS.md#local-development).

+### Langfuse

+Is used log LLM and chat model calls.
+You can run it locally or use their hosted version.
+The integration is done through the [`langfuse-langchain` package](https://langfuse.com/docs/langchain/typescript).

 ## Setup

 1. `pnpm i` to install the dependencies